mapoztate/mprado/content/pages/index.md

 <table>
     <tr>
-        <td style="vertical-align:top;" width="45%">A first-generation student with over 10 years of experience in information technology and computer science.
-I'm seeking opportunities in the fields of software engineering and product management via remote or in the vicinity of the SF Bay Area.<br><br> I'm still working on getting these blogs up to speed, so forgive me if some of the information seems incomplete. <br><br>
+        <td style="vertical-align:top;" width="45%"> Welcome to my personal blog, where I write about all things education, tech, and just about anything else that I love.
+I'm still working on getting these blogs up to speed from my old website, so forgive me if some of the information seems incomplete.
+If you want to find out more about me professionally, check out my about page.
+        <br><br> If you want to see my cybersecurity work, I'm an occassional author on the <a href="https://3waystoheck.netlify.app/">3 Ways to Heck</a> blog as well. <br><br>
         <p align='center'>
         <a href="https://www.linkedin.com/in/mapoztate/"><img height="30" width="30" src="https://user-images.githubusercontent.com/71365470/122693012-d4f14200-d1ec-11eb-8852-4bd223d3b41f.png" alt="linkedin"></a>&nbsp;&nbsp;
         <a href="https://github.com/mapoztate"><img height="30" width="30" src="https://user-images.githubusercontent.com/71365470/122693123-4fba5d00-d1ed-11eb-9759-85e584827eb5.png" alt="github"></a>&nbsp;&nbsp;